Skip to content

 Prevent poisonings by storing laundry products out of sight and reach of children.
 Also, keep products in their original containers.
 Countless children (and adults!) have swallowed bleach from a cup, thinking it was water.
 Pouring bleach into a cup, then leaving it on the counter or washing machine, is an invitation to poisoning.

-If a child gets into a laundry product, here's what to do:
+What to do if a child gets into a laundry product

-• If the product is in the eyes or on the skin, flush with running water for at least 15 minutes, then use the webPOISONCONTROL® online tool for guidance or call Poison Control at 1-800-222-1222.
+• If the product is in the eyes or on the skin, flush with running water for at least 15 minutes, then use the webPOISONCONTROL online tool to get help, or call your poison center at 1-800-222-1222.
 Both of these options (calling or using the online tool) will tell you exactly what to do.
-Most of the time, the incident can be managed at home if you contact Poison Control right away.
+Most of the time, the incident can be managed at home if you get poison expert help right away.

 • If the product is swallowed, give a small amount of water or milk.
-Then use the webPOISONCONTROL online tool for guidance or call Poison Control at 1-800-222-1222.
+Then use the webPOISONCONTROL online tool to get immediate help, or call your poison center at 1-800-222-1222.
 Both resources can help with common scenarios like:

 • My child drank bleach (like Clorox).
 What should I do?
 Is it poisonous?